john-cd/rust_howto/bk/later/other/written-in-rust/index.md

 - [navi](https://github.com/denisidoro/navi)↗: An interactive cheatsheet tool for the command-line.
 - [RustScan][rustscan~github]↗: The Modern Port Scanner.
 - [workers-rs][workers-rs~github]↗: Write Cloudflare Workers in 100% Rust via WebAssembly.
 - [Qdrant - High-performance, massive-scale Vector Database and Vector Search Engine for the next generation of AI.
-Also available in the cloud https://cloud.qdrant.io/][c~qdrant~github]↗.
+Also available in the cloud][c~qdrant~github]↗.
 - [Hyperlight is a lightweight Virtual Machine Manager (VMM) designed to be embedded within applications.
 It enables safe execution of untrusted code within micro virtual machines with very low latency and minimal overhead.][c~hyperlight~github]↗.
 - [Perseus][perseus~website]↗.
 - [DORA (Dataflow-Oriented Robotic Architecture) is middleware designed to streamline and simplify the creation of AI-based robotic applications.
 It offers low latency, composable, and distributed dataflow capabilities.
 Applications are modeled as directed graphs, also referred to as pipelines.][dora~github]↗.